trivikram-c/LLMOnCPU/README.md

                           the memory constrain applied on the process in GB.
 If -1, no constrain is applied.
 Only valid in linux platform.
 Default is -1.

+## 4. Check the results
+   When the run finishes, the results will be written into a json file.
+You can use ece226_plot.ipynb to see the results.
+Please modify the path and filename accordingly.
+   In the results folder are the results of our experiments.
+The 12 files in the outer folder are all under hardware config 2, and the files in the inner folder are from config 3,4,5 based on their names: \_20\_ means config 3, \_16\_ means config 4, and \_6C12T\_ means config 5.